BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/SQL.md

 SELECT name, birth_country FROM actor WHERE birth_city = 'Berlin'
 ```

+We have successfully moved Berlin from Germany to Austria - at least in this little database.

-## Addign data: The INSERT INTO clause
+## Adding data: The INSERT INTO clause

 Now, suppose that former British Prime Minister, Boris Johnson, acts in a movie.
 We'll need to add him to the database.